As everything goes pear shaped

 After a few hours, messages arrived indicating that the airport security had detained three suspects.
 They are holding these for interview using outstanding warrants to keep them from entering the city; the police intercepted another two at the bus station and treated the same.
 Parolees found carrying weapons or being out of state are ripe for picking.
 'It seems we were right, as they say twice is just a coincidence but three times is enemy action, I will tell our airport to be on their toes,' Holmes said satisfied, 'Of course the boss may initially put it down to bad luck as they were nowhere near our area.'

-'Best give the gate crew a warning as well as any strategist would run a two prong attack to try and catch us flat-footed,' Mary suggested.
+'Best give the gate crew a warning as well.
+Any strategist would run a two-prong attack to try and catch us flat-footed,' Mary suggested.

 'My next step will be just that,' Holmes concurred picking up the radio and sending the required code word to alert the guards, then he said, 'We have infrared scanners available for checking the contents of trucks and buses.'